arturobp3/pricing-api/README.md

 - Fall back to database query when cache fails.

 **4. Multicountry Support**
-- The configuration files and database initial data are environment-dependent: `APP_ENV` and `APP_REGION`.
+- The configuration files and database initial data are environment-dependent: `APP_ENV` and `APP_REGION` and this data contains 1000 different entries to test scalability and concurrency.
 - Example: `data/prod/es/large_entries.json` for Production in Spain.

 ---